-Update: January 27: Ubisoft have partially backed down from their plans to replace the Regular $40 edition of Rainbow Six Siege with a $60 pack including ten cosmetic loot boxes.
+Update: January 27: Ubisoft has partially backed down from their plans to replace the Regular $40 edition of Rainbow Six Siege with a $60 pack including ten cosmetic loot boxes.

-Announced via the Rainbow Six Siege Reddit, Ubisoft are partially backing down from their new pricing plans on the competitive FPS.
+Announced via the Rainbow Six Siege Reddit, Ubisoft is partially backing down from its new pricing plans on the competitive FPS.
 For the foreseeable future, the $40 Standard edition of the game will remain available, although other bundles will still see price hikes, including a stunning $40 increase on the Complete edition, bringing it up to a $130.

-By way of apology for whipping up so much anger amongst their players, anyone who logs in and plays a match online between now and March 6th will recieve the Sidewinder Elite skin for Ash, free.
+By way of apology for whipping up so much anger among its players, anyone who logs in and plays a match online between now and March 6th will recieve the Sidewinder Elite skin for Ash, free.
 Not much, but it's something.

 Long-term Rainbow Six Siege players aren't happy with the changes to cosmetics and the game's reward system.
 A look at the front page of the game's subreddit shows several players displeased with Ubisoft's decision.